leblancfg/leblancfg.github.io/content/hill.md

 3. **Rolling Resistance**: Friction between tires and road, linear with velocity.
 4. **Air Resistance**: Increases with the square of your velocity

 The simulation below models a 1'200 m route with a hill in the middle.
-You can apply a power surge at different points to see when it's most effective.
+We're keeping things simple: you can apply a single surge of power, and the simulation takes care of calculating the time it takes to cross the finish line at all the various points across the road, to see when it's most effective.

 ## When Should You Surge?